 Russian Miner Working In The Arctic Circle Spends His Work Breaks Capturing Rare Photos of Foxes Enjoying The Snow

-Ivan Kislov lives in the port city of Magadan, and in fact, works as a mining engineer and uses his spare time for photographs.
-During long shifts at work, taking pictures is a "relaxation from routine".
+Ivan Kislov lives in the port city of Magadan and works as a mining engineer, using his spare time for photography.
+During long shifts at work, taking pictures serves as a "relaxation from routine."

-He uses long walks to observe nature, and he adores "hikes to inaccessible places, rafting."
-He likes to photograph all animal inhabitants, from wolves, bears, deer ... but the foxes have some unique charm; they love to pose.
+He enjoys long walks to observe nature and adores "hikes to inaccessible places and rafting."
+He likes to photograph all animal inhabitants, from wolves and bears to deer; however, the foxes possess a unique charm as they love to pose.

 "Foxes are curious and can come very close, and I shoot with wide-angle and telephoto lenses."